From the dumbest case-conversion to SIMD — a benchmark journey

 | BM_ToLower_Clever | 86.1 ns | 87.2 ns | 8,960,000 | 43.75 GiB/s |

 I’ve renamed the ToLower_Clever to ToLower_Clever_Partial and started digging for a branchless way to limit the formula to uppercase characters only.
 Finally, I found it.
+I’m going to write a complex looking code below, then I’ll explain it.

 inline void ToLower_Clever_Partial(string& s)